MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/New-MgBetaPrivilegedAccess.md

           \[UserMemberSettings \<IMicrosoftGraphGovernanceRuleSetting\[\]\>\]: The rule settings that are evaluated when a user tries to activate his role assignment.
         \[TemplateId \<String\>\]:
       \[RoleDefinitionId \<String\>\]: Required.
-The ID of the role definition which the role assignment is associated with.
+The ID of the role definition that the role assignment is associated with.
       \[StartDateTime \<DateTime?\>\]: The start time of the role assignment.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z